kotarCreative/vue2-modal/README.md

 To apply custom themes simply create a string of standard css and pass it into the `theme` prop.

+##### Hooks
+There are life cycle hooks that can be utilized to run actions at different points in the modals life.
+- onClose: Runs right before the close modal event is emitted
+- onShow: Runs after the modal have been rerendered to the screen.

 ## License
 This project is covered under the MIT License.
 Feel free to use it wherever you like.